Profiling China-New Zealand Trade and Investment Relations

-Posted by Written by Arendse Huld Reading Time: 9 minutes
+Posted by Written by Arendse Huld and Qian Zhou Reading Time: 11 minutes

 China and New Zealand officially established diplomatic relations in 1972.
 Since then, the relationship has developed on a basis of mutual respect and benefit, becoming important trade and investment partners.